spsforks/SCons-scons-wiki/UnderstandingBuildDir.md

 This time scons pulls the files from "/home/nds/lwip-scons/lwip/src/core/" and deposits them into BUILD/LIBLWIP4/BELCH.
 Even though the name of the "build directory" has changed, everything still compiles just fine.
 This is the usage that receives the most attention and leads to ...

-## Step 3: BuildDir() is definitely the droid you're looking for
+## Step 3: VariantDir() is definitely the droid you're looking for

 If your use case is: "I need multiple types of builds and targets built simultaneously."
-You almost certainly want [BuildDir](BuildDir)().
-In that case, I suggest starting with the [UsingBuildDir](UsingBuildDir) entry.
+You almost certainly want [VariantDir](VariantDir)().
+In that case, I suggest starting with the [UsingVariantDir](UsingVariantDir) entry.
 The main developers explain this case far better than I ever could.